-Our lawyers represent parents and their children in lawsuits and for settlements for injuries from preventable accident and abuse in daycare centers in Maryland.
+Our lawyers represent parents and their children in lawsuits and settlements for injuries from preventable accidents and abuse in daycare centers in Maryland.

 These things can happen in awful daycare centers, to be sure.
 But they also sometimes occur in daycare facilities that seem perfect.
 That is what is so scary for parents.

-But a daycare is only as good as the people who are working there.
-There is no law that can stop a daycare provider who does not care about the children.
-Certainly, most people who work in daycare centers are good people who love children and make their safety paramount.
+But a daycare is only as good as those working there.
+No law can stop a daycare provider who does not care about the children.
+Indeed, most people working in daycare centers are good people who love children and prioritize their safety.
 But there is a small subset of daycare employees who neglect the safety of children and, sometimes, act with evil intent.

-We have compiled a list of verdicts in lawsuits against day care providers around the country.
+We have compiled a list of verdicts in lawsuits against daycare providers nationwide.
 This is not meant to be a representative sampling by any stretch.

-- 2017, Texas: $325,000 settlement for a child who was attacked by another child with scissors.
-The lawsuit alleged that the daycare providers knew this child had a propensity for violence but failed to adequately supervise the children.
-The parents sought compensation for their child for physical pain and suffering, mental anguish, physical disfigurement, physical impairment and medical expenses.
+- 2017, Texas: $325,000 settlement for a child attacked by another child with scissors.
+The lawsuit alleged that the daycare providers knew this child had a propensity for violence but failed to supervise the children adequately.
+The parents sought compensation for their child for physical pain and suffering, mental anguish, disfigurement, physical impairment, and medical expenses.

 - 2017, Nevada: $75,000 settlement for a seven-month-old who suffered a leg injury after being dropped by a daycare provider.

-- 2016, Texas: $142,000,000 verdict for the death an infant who had been taken to a home-based daycare center.
-The owner of the daycare attempted to soothe the crying baby by swaddling him and placed him on his side in an adult bed.
+- 2016, Texas: $142,000,000 verdict for the death of an infant taken to a home-based daycare center.
+The daycare owner attempted to soothe the crying baby by swaddling him and placing him on his side in an adult bed.
 Several hours later, another worker entered the room and saw the child face down on the bed.
 The child died from asphyxiation.
-Obviously, the jury was infuriated and gave a stunning verdict but the reality is that the plaintiff will be lucky to collect from a defendant who likely had no insurance.
+Obviously, the jury was infuriated and gave a stunning verdict, but the reality is that the plaintiff will be lucky to collect from a defendant who likely had no insurance.

 - 2015, Minnesota: $13,500,000 verdict for a three-and-a-half-year-old who was physically and sexually assaulted by a nine-and-a-half-year-old boy at a casino daycare.
-Surveillance cameras in the facility recorded some of the physical assault but did not record the sexual assault.
-The child was beaten, strangled and raped by the other child.
-He suffered a subconjunctival hemorrhage in his eye from strangulation and numerous bruises all over his face and his body, as well as injuries from the sexual abuse.
-The basis for the lawsuit in this tragedy is what we have been saying these cases are almost invariably about: failure to supervise.
-Juries had to be infuriated that with all the supervision and surveillance in a casino, they failed to catch this horrific crime in its daycare.
-It is also hard to believe there was not an out-of-court settlement in a case like this.
+Surveillance cameras in the facility recorded some of the physical assaults but did not record the sexual assault.
+The child was beaten, strangled, and raped by the other child.
+He suffered a subconjunctival hemorrhage in his eye from strangulation, numerous bruises all over his face and body, and injuries from the sexual abuse.
+The basis for the lawsuit in this tragedy is what we have been saying these cases are almost invariably about the failure to supervise.
+Juries had to be infuriated that with all the supervision and surveillance in a casino, they missed this horrific crime in its daycare.
+It is also hard to believe there was no out-of-court settlement in a case like this.

-- 2012, Pennsylvania: $60,300 verdict for a two-year-old whose upper lip suffered a four-inch cut by a sharp object while taking a nap.
-Crazy facts: a gust of wind blows over a poster, which knocks over a cup that falls off the windowsill, hit a bookshelf and shatters.
+- 2012, Pennsylvania: $60,300 verdict for a two-year-old whose upper lip suffered a four-inch cut by a sharp object while napping.
+Crazy facts: a gust of wind blows over a poster, knocks over a cup that falls off the windowsill, hits a bookshelf, and shatters.
 Negligence was leaving the breakable items near the sleeping kids.